kishoreOO7/video-slider/ReadMe.txt

 If the is css not working
-please change path accordin to your system.
+please change path according to your system.

 and videos you have to download your own for best hd 4k videos and images in free